geanders/HyperHeatwavePredictiveModels/README.md

 References
 ==========

  Anderson, Oleson, Jones, and Peng.
 2015a.
 Classifying heatwaves:
-Developing health-based models to predict whether a United States heatwave is high-mortality or moderate based on its intensity, timing, community climate, and other heatwave characteristics. *Climatic Change* (In press).
+ Developing health-based models to predict high-mortality versus moderate United States heatwaves. *Climatic Change* (In press).

 Anderson, Oleson, Jones, and Peng.
 2015b.
-High-mortality heatwaves and health in a changing future: Projecting frequency of and exposure to high-mortality heatwaves in 82 US communities in 2061--2080 under different climate, population, and adaptation scenarios. *Climatic Change* (In press).
+Projected trends in high-mortality heatwaves under different scenarios of climate, population, and adaptation in 82 US communities. *Climatic Change* (In press).

 Oleson, Anderson, Jones, McGinnis, and Sanderson.
 2015.
 Avoided climate impacts of urban and rural heat and cold waves over the U.S. using large